Selected vendor: Flymasters of Indianapolis

 doug_250.jpg

 Kreinik Manufacturing Company makes thread.
-Our family-owned business began in my parents' home in the early 1970s, and now sells world-wide, shipping from our factory in Parkersburg, West Virginia, USA.
+The family-owned business began in my parents' home in the early 1970s, and grew to sell world-wide, shipping from our factory in Parkersburg, West Virginia, USA.
+Last year we celebrated our 50th anniversary.

 My mother, Estelle, was a professor of couturier design and did needlework as a hobby.
 My father, Jerry, was an inventor and engineer for the US Navy and private companies.
 These talents merged to establish a thread company founded on meeting the creative needs of needleworkers at a time when there was very little variety in materials.
 They knew from history that needlework could be more than plain wool or cotton—colorful silks, textural metals, and dimensional embellishments have been used in embroidery for centuries.
 They wanted to bring these materials to needleworkers in the modern age.

 Jerry and Estelle were true innovators of the embroidery business in the United States.
 Estelle created one of the first needlework organizers on the market, and they developed a drapable needlepoint canvas for clothing.
 In the late 1970s, they started importing and selling silk threads.
 When they saw a need for less expensive and easy-care threads that could replicate real metal embroidery, they created metallic braids and then metallic ribbons.
-In 1983, when I joined the company, we moved out of the house with our growing thread line and into our present facility in Parkersburg, West Virginia
+In 1983, when I joined the company, we moved out of the house with our growing thread line and into a larger building in Parkersburg, West Virginia

 Today Kreinik makes a variety of silk and metallic threads for the needlework, crafts, fashion, costume, film, and fly fishing industries.
 Kreinik threads are used worldwide, from homes to schools and universities, to fashion houses like Kate Spade, and movie costumes like Game of Thrones and Hocus Pocus 2.
-My personal motto that summarizes our company's goal is, “Threads Visualize Thoughts.”
-We make threads that help you bring your ideas to vibrant life.
+Our goal has always been to help you create the most interesting, beautiful, useful threads for your personal creations and businesses.

 Happy creating,